Chapter 9 : Awkward Situations

 “Well…yes, you could say that,” I answer dryly.

 Lily gives a scoff-like laugh.
 “I’m with you there.
-I would prefer to erase last night from existence,”
+I would prefer to erase last night and tonight from existence,”

 I suddenly feel the urge to ask her about what happened with James.
 But I know it’s not really my place, so I stay quiet.

 “Well, it’s getting quite late, Aurora.
 We should probably be getting to bed,” Lily says once we reach the top.